 It is no wonder that the entertainment industry is so upset by the state of digital piracy today.
 It’s no wonder that they created SOPA and PIPA to tighten the reigns on what can be posted online.
 Granted, their response to the situation is pretty horrible.
 Claiming that the bills were shot down as a result of a grassroots misinformation from the “copyleft” is a far cry from the reality – a strong reaction to a bill that gave an already powerful industry more control in the ill-defined but currently open world of the internet.

 Thanks go out to the Consumerist for bringing this article to my attention.
 It says that not only are Android users more likely to have sex on the first date, but they are also more likely to have one night stands and access dating websites than people who use iPhones or Blackberrys.
 Meanwhile, iPhone users are more likely to have office romances and call someone a day after the first date.
 Lastly, Blackberry users are most likely to drink on the first date and admit to having experienced love at first sight.
 But what does this all mean?
-Read the rest of this entry
+Continue reading “Reading between the lines”

 While the venom spewed at the bill is justified from my point of view, I want to take a moment to explain that some of the arguments people are expressing against SOPA don’t work.
 Mainly that our internet usage is a fundamental freedom.
 It’s not.
 The internet is privilege, and its remaining this free for so long has been an honest, amazing blessing.
 What people don’t get about the bill that makes it so frightening is that none of this was ever guaranteed to those of us on the user end, and the passage of the bill would only serve to define this chaotic world that we’ve taken for granted.
 And while we would see it as a horrible wrong, they would be within their rights.
 Unfortunately, to ensure that our usage becomes a fundamental freedom, we need to see this through.
 Only in the bill’s defeat can we have legislation that guarantees us anything at all.